 If you see here, there are two problems,

 - To get the current score, the user hits the page several times which causes lots of incoming requests to the server and due to this app server goes down.

-- For a live match, if the server is down due to heavy load then admin is not able to do anything.
+- For a live match, if the server is down due to heavy load, then admin is not able to do anything.
 He sits quietly.

 It’s not a good reason for admin for sitting quietly because of heavy load on the server.
 We have to handle admin part in a way that there is no effect of users activities on it.
 There should not be a relation between them.
-Getting current score by reloading the page is also not a good way if the app has such a traffic.
+Getting current score by reloading the page is also not a right way if the app has such traffic.

 Based on above two problems, let’s create two microservices (i.e. two Rails apps).
-In one microservice, we are going to handle only admin part (i.e backend) and in another microservice, we will handle user part (i.e. frontend).
+In one microservice, we are going to handle only admin part (i.e. backend), and in another microservice, we will handle user part (i.e. frontend).
 Building them separately, we can scale them independently like handling more effective caching in frontend microservice.

 NOTE: For frontend microservice, we can use other light-weight technologies too like Sinatra instead of Rails.

 To speak within these microservices, we need a communication layer.
 For that, either we can use HTTP or RabbitMQ (AMQP Protocol).
 But in this situation, we are going to use both.
-Why both? because, in frontend microservice, we need data for matches and we will fetch it from backend microservice using HTTP request.
-In backend service, when admin updates any match’s live score we also need to update our users of frontend microservice in realtime.
+Why both?
+Because, in frontend microservice, we need data for matches and we will fetch it from backend microservice using HTTP request.
+In backend service, when admin updates any match’s live score, we also need to update our users of frontend microservice in real-time.
 So users don’t need to refresh the page to get the current score of the match.
 For that, we are going to use RabbitMQ.

 What is RabbitMQ?

 RabbitMQ is Open Source messaging system sponsored by VMware.